How I Switched to Linux

 And last but not least, the complete list of things that I’ve stumbled upon that needed some fixing.
 In general, these are things that didn’t or don’t work as expected on Linux compared to Windows (10) and are in no particular order.
 I’ve tried to detail what I’ve attempted and what worked for each issue.

-You may notice that this list is fairly long and includes a non-negligible amount of items marked as "ongoing".
-However, do not take this as an indication that the Linux experience is janky; the positives far outweigh any drawbacks.
+You may notice that this list is fairly long.
+However, do not take this as an indication that the Linux experience is janky; the positives far outweigh any negatives.